bitcoin/bips/bip-0139/wallet_field_usage.md

-# BIP-0139 Wallet Support Annex
+# BIP-0139 Wallet Field Usage Annex

-This file maps each surveyed wallet to the fields of the [BIP-0139](../bip-0139.md) metadata export format it could fill from the data it already holds.
+This file maps each surveyed wallet to the fields of the [BIP-0139](../bip-0139.md) metadata export format it could have a use for.
 It is informational and forms no part of the specification.

-    ✓   the wallet could fill the field
+    ✓   the wallet could have a use for the field
     -   it could not, or has no such concept

-The question is what a wallet could produce, not what its current export code emits.
-A value computed on demand or stored under another name is still ✓, and so is a wallet that holds more detail than the field can carry.
+The table is not a statement about current implementation support.
+It records whether the wallet model has data or behavior for which the field could be useful.

 ## Revisions read